debilausaure/wgpu-fractals/README.md

 # wgpu-fractals
-A pretext to learn GPU programming with WGPU and WGSL shaders
+A pretext to learn GPU programming with WGPU and WGSL shaders.

+This project starts from the tutorials available here : [https://sotrh.github.io/learn-wgpu/](https://sotrh.github.io/learn-wgpu/).